eldarion/django-partitions/README.rst

 django-partitions
 =================

-an app for partitions querysets based on indexed Q expressions in settings
+an app for partitioning querysets based on indexed Q expressions in settings